 The activation of the pattern recognition receptors (PRR) like extracellular, toll-like receptors (TLRs), and intracellular NOD-like receptors (NLR) and RIG-like receptors (RLR) helps in recognition of a pathogen by the local immunity.
 Gram-positive, gram-negative sepsis activates TLR2 and TLR4, respectively; whereas, the double-stranded virus activates TLR3.
 They start an immune response by producing pro-inflammatory cytokines which cause endothelial activation and damage-causing SIRS, sepsis, and death.
 Premature neonates show dysregulation complement system making them susceptible to severe sepsis.

-Host defense proteins like opsonin (CRP), haptoglobin, lactoferrin, serum amyloid A and pro calcitonin provide additional protection.
+Host defense proteins like opsonin (CRP), haptoglobin, lactoferrin, serum amyloid A and procalcitonin provide additional protection.
 Septic neonates have decreased the production of Interleukins (IL-1beta, TNF-alpha, IEN-gamma, and IL-12).
-The quantitative and qualitative deficits in neutrophils, neutrophil depletion of bone marrow and their decreased deformability and delayed apoptosis play a significant role in neonatal sepsis-causing endothelial damage, DIC, and multi-organ failure.
+The quantitative and qualitative deficits in neutrophils, neutrophil depletion of bone marrow, and decreased deformability and delayed apoptosis play a significant role in neonatal sepsis-causing endothelial damage, disseminated intravascular coagulation (DIC), and multi-organ failure.

 Neonatal sepsis has a varied presentation.
-The neonate could have hypo or hyperthermia, irritability or lethargy, apnea or tachypnea, bradycardia or tachycardia, poor feeding, excessive sleepiness or being fussy.
-Necrotizing enterocolitis (NEC), ventilator-associated pneumonia, urinary tract infection are common in premature nfants.
-The physical examination could be noncontributory or could show an ill-looking infant with abnormal or unstable vital signs.
+The neonate could have hypo or hyperthermia, irritability or lethargy, apnea or tachypnea, bradycardia or tachycardia, poor feeding, excessive sleepiness, or being fussy.
+Necrotizing enterocolitis (NEC), ventilator-associated pneumonia, urinary tract infection are common in premature infants.
+The physical examination could be normal or may reveal signs that are suggestive of neonatal sepsis.

 A careful history is very important.
 History should include both maternal and infant risk factors.
-Maternal risk factors are lack of or delayed prenatal care, maternal GBS colonization, intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease and maternal drug abuse.
-Infant risk factors are prematurity, low birth weight, neonatal course, a detailed history of NICU stay, prolonged ruptur of membranes, sick contacts and detailed feeding history.
+Maternal risk factors are lack of or delayed prenatal care, maternal GBS colonization, intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease, and maternal drug abuse.
+Infant risk factors are prematurity, low birth weight, post-neonatal course, detailed history of NICU stay, prolonged rupture of membranes, and sick contacts.